captainhammy/pytest-houdini/docs/fixtures/hip_file.rst

 The fixture will also clear the hip file after the tests are completed.

-As this is a **module** level fixture, to use it ensure you've added the following at the top of the test file:
+As this is a **module** level fixture, to use it, ensure you've added the following at the top of the test file:

 .. code-block:: python

     pytestmark = pytest.mark.usefixtures("load_module_test_hip_file")

-In the event the fixture cannot find a matching file, the raised ``RuntimeError`` will contain a list of all the paths which were tried:
+In the event the fixture cannot find a matching file, the raised ``NoModuleTestFileError`` will contain a list of all the paths which were tried:

 .. code-block:: python

-    RuntimeError: Could not find a valid test hip: {test_file_dir}/data/{test_file_name}{.hip,.hiplc,.hipnc}
+    NoModuleTestFileError: Could not find a valid test hip: {test_file_dir}/data/{test_file_name}{.hip,.hiplc,.hipnc}

 set_test_frame